kgbvax/wolfmqttbridge/README.md

-# FHEM wolfmqttbridge based on https://github.com/kgbvax/wolfmqttbridge

-WOLF Smartset MQTT Bridge (for FHEM https://fhem.de/)
+# WOLF Smartset MQTT Bridge (for FHEM https://fhem.de/) based on https://github.com/kgbvax/wolfmqttbridge

 ## Install
 Prerequisite: You have a local MQTT server running.